Moliagul

-From what was once a thriving goldfields town, Moliagul today is a virtual ghost town and consists of a number of scattered houses.
+Moliagul is composed of scattered rural dwellings and small farms, a hotel (now closed), museum, the old school (now a hall) and former church.

+Mount Moliagul is located in the locality.

+History

+The name Moliagul is believed to be a derivation of the Aboriginal word "moliagulk", meaning "wooded hill".
+In late 1852, gold was discovered in Queen's Gully and the settlement of Moliagul sprang up almost immediately.
+By January of the next year a thriving goldfields town with a store, a butcher's shop and a blacksmith's forge had opened but almost immediately the new settlement was abandoned as people departed for the Sandy Creek gold rush.

+In July 1855, gold was found at Little Hill and a second gold rush occurred in the Moliagul area.
 In 1855 it is estimated there were 16,000 people living in the immediate area during the peak of the Victorian gold rush period.
+In 1856 the Mount Moliagul Hotel was opened.
 Moliagul Post Office opened on 15 November 1858 and closed in 1971.

-The town is composed of scattered rural dwellings and small farms, a hotel (now closed), museum, the old school (now a hall) and former church.
-There are a number of historical sites including a stone monument to the Reverend John Flynn, founder of the Royal Flying Doctor Service of Australia, who was born in Moliagul in 1880.

-The nearby Moliagul Cemetery contains the headstones of many families, such as the Deason's, which date back to the gold rush times.
-Within a few kilometers of the town can be found various gold mining areas including the site of the Welcome Stranger.
+The Moliagul Cemetery contains the headstones of many families, such as the Deason's, which date back to the gold rush times.

-Mount Moliagul itself is visible from the town.

-Early history

-In late 1852, gold was discovered in Queen's Gully and the settlement of Moliagul sprang up almost immediately.
-By January of the next year, a store, a butcher's shop and a blacksmith's forge had opened but almost immediately the new settlement was abandoned as people departed for the Sandy Creek gold rush.
-In July 1855, gold was found at Little Hill and a second gold rush occurred in the Moliagul area.
-In 1856 the Mount Moliagul Hotel opened for business.